 To keep my writing load to a minimum, I often host friends and fellow authors who are also trying to make it in the publishing world.
-Look for New Release Spotlights, Cover Reveals, Interviews, blog tours and sales.
-Disclaimer: featured titles and authors may not follow the clean family fiction model.
+Look for New Release Spotlights, Cover Reveals, Interviews, blog tours, and sales.
+Disclaimer: featured titles and authors may not follow the "clean" fiction model.
 Buyer beware!

 My debut novel Blue Hydrangeas, an Alzheimer’s love story is a Kindle bestseller, IndieReader Approved, a Library Journal Self-e Selection, and a BookWorks featured book.
 It's also available in paperback and audiobook on Amazon.

 My latest release Swim Season, is the fast-paced drama driven story of Olympic hopeful Aerin Keane, starting senior year in her third high school and trying NOT to win.
 But can she hide her natural talent and competitive streak?
 Especially with a 50,000-dollar scholarship on the line?
 Young Adult fiction, available in paperback, Kindle, and audiobook on Amazon.

 I've also published three short stories in Kindle and audio: Ino's Love, Collection, Daisy Hunter Story No. 1, and Birthday Party, Daisy Hunter Story No. 2.
 My fourth short story, Christmas at Blue Hydrangeas, a prequel to the novel, is due for release in December 2017.

 A native Bostonian, I live in New York’s Hudson Valley, and when not writing work as a campus nurse at a community college.
 I love books, the beach, and craft beer, and especially enjoy the three of them together.